INRIX 2024 Global Traffic Scorecard

-The 2023 Global Traffic Scorecard provides three years of mobility data for a more granular and holistic analysis of mobility within the world’s most-congested areas.
+The 2024 Global Traffic Scorecard provides three years of transportation data for a more granular and holistic analysis of mobility within the world's most-congested areas.
 It provides travel delay comparisons, costs of congestion to drivers and regions, and commuting trends based on the unique travel patterns within each metro area.

-The Scorecard utilizes the most up-to-date post-COVID travel patterns to truly analyze and compare how commuting differs in more than 900 cities across the globe.
+The Scorecard utilizes up to date, observed commute trips to truly analyze and compare how travel behavior differs in more than 900 cities across the globe.

 Download the